SamChevalier/samchevalier.github.io/index.md

 - Machine learning performance verification
 - Aggregated distributed energy resource dynamics

- If these topics excite you, please reach out me directly at schevali at uvm.com for more information.
+ If these topics excite you, please reach out me directly at **schevali [at] uvm.edu** for more information.

 <hr style="height:10px; visibility:hidden;" />